Updated: December 14, 2021

 9. Set goals for next year.

 Decide what you want to achieve next year and plan for it.
-Define at least one major goal, and come up with the list of things you’ll do to attain it.
+Define at least one major goal, and come up with a list of things you’ll do to attain it.
 Be as concrete as you can with your list, and set a date to increase your chances of reaching that goal before next year ends.